27410/group-assingment-group12/README.md

 In conclusion, by applying metabolic engineering techniques, the project has significantly advanced the production yield of Vitamin K2 in L. lactis.
 This has led to a better understanding of the potential areas for improvement, steering the process closer to being economically viable.

 ## Project overview
 The project is organized by the numbered Jupyter notebooks, beginning with 1.
-Memote with the resulting index.html to 7.
-OptKnock and OptGene.
+Memote with the resulting index.html to 9. dFBA.
 They are numbered in order corresponding to the chapters in the Report.ipynp Chapter 4.
 Computer-Aided Cell Factory Engineering.
 Furthermore, there are the important files model_methods.py and iNF517.xml which are the function where we get the updated model with implemented pathways and the GSM model respectively.
 The "Report" Jupyter notebook is our main document, with all our findings, discussions, and conclusions.